Respiratory Therapy – Transfer Options

 Articulation Agreements are formal agreements between two or more Colleges and Universities documenting the transfer policies for a specific academic program or degree.
-Jackson College has articulation agreements in accounting with the following colleges and universities.
+Jackson College has articulation agreements in Respiratory Therapy with the following colleges and universities.

 Respiratory Therapy – Eastern Michigan University

 Respiratory Therapy Associate in Applied Science degree at Jackson College to a Bachelor of Science in Exercise Science at Eastern Michigan University

 JC Students who complete an associate degree, complete the courses outline in the guidesheet with a grade of a “C” or better, and satisfy EMU’s admissions requirements will be accepted into the articulation agreement.